surfsecure/surfsecure.github.io/Terms_of_Services.md

 **Last updated**
-Oct.
+Nov.
 01, 2020

 # Terms of Services

-This is an agreement between you and EGISVPN, Inc. for virtual private network communications services, related services and features.
+This is an agreement between you and NETCO LTD for virtual private network communications services, related services and features.
 It is NOT a service for the commission of criminal acts.
 It is an anonymity and privacy service.
 You agree not to violate any laws of any jurisdiction you are originating from, or terminating into.

-Please carefully read all the terms and conditions of EGISVPN, Inc..
-When you click to install EGISVPN, Inc. applications, you are agreeing with all the terms and conditions of the service.
-And if you don't agree,you can cancel the installation and you must destroy,return or delete all copies of EGISVPN, Inc. applications in your possession.
+Please carefully read all the terms and conditions of NETCO LTD. When you click to install NETCO LTD applications, you are agreeing with all the terms and conditions of the service.
+And if you don't agree,you can cancel the installation and you must destroy,return or delete all copies of NETCO LTD applications in your possession.

 You agree not to use the system for sending spam, port scanning, scanning for open proxies or open relays, sending opt-in email, unsolicited email or any type or version of email sent in large quantities even if the email is ultimately sent off of another server.
 You agree not to launch any pop-ups from our service.
 You agree not to attack in any way shape or form any other computer or network while on our service.